Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/transactions-checkout.md

 + Response 422 (application/json)

     Stripe minimum charge error: Stripe will not process charges for less than $0.50 USD (or equivalent).
 This error can be triggered in a split tender transaction if the customer does not have quite enough balance in their account or on their gift card.
-You may wish to handle this error by asking your customer to top up their account balance, or if the customer is using a gift card, you may wish to forgive the $0.50.
+You may wish to handle this error by asking your customer to top up their account balance, or by adding a "minimum credit card amount fee" line item to the order that covers the difference.

     + Body